stefanobeni/inflation-and-gold/README.md

 Notes:
 * CPI seems to be fluctuating with a period of about 4 years.
+* CPI reaches lowest local value at peak covid period, although this could be attributed to regular fluctuation in CPI.
-* Price of gold and
+* Price of gold begins to rump up before start of COVID pandemic.